sohooo/wp-capify/README.md

-# WP-Capify
+# wp-capify

-WP-Capify is a [Capistrano][1] setup tailor-made for [WordPress][2].
+wp-capify is a [Capistrano][1] setup tailor-made for [WordPress][2].
 [Capistrano][1] is a developer tool for deploying web applications.
 It is typically installed on a workstation, and used to deploy code from your source code management (SCM) to one, or more servers.

 This setup is inspired by [theme.fm][3] and supports multistage deployment to the environments `staging` and `production` from a development repository.